What Is Total Anomalous Pulmonary Venous Return?

 Total Anomalous Pulmonary Venous Return at Seattle Children’s

 Our heart team has treated many children with total anomalous pulmonary venous return.
 We have extensive experience with the surgery these patients require.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service to help care for children who undergo heart surgery.
+We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit to help care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with surgeons, cardiac intensive care unit doctors, cardiac anesthesiologists, neonatologists, nurses, cardiac sonographers, dieticians, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.